A guide to help you have the best one day in Granada

 The great thing about La Auténtica Carmela is that it’s open all day for breakfast, lunch, and dinner, with a rustic interior of exposed brick walls and beams.

-The cafe has a terrace that opens onto one of the city’s best squares, one of Granada’s most popular lunch spots.
+The cafe has a terrace that opens onto one of the city’s best squares, one of the most popular lunch spots for paella in Granada.

 The menu features contemporary Spanish cuisine with a few traditional dishes as well.